Legend of the Banshee: Death Messenger of the Irish Jul 5, 2014 4:10:31 GMT -5 madeline likes this

 But if they lack

 No Irishmen are they.

-The wail of the banshee is a peculiarly mournful sound that resembles the melancholy noise of the hollow wind, having the tone of a human voice and distinctly audible at a great distance.
-The banshee often presents as a small, though beautiful, maiden, dressed in the fashion of the distant past.
+The wail of the banshee is a peculiarly mournful cry that resembles the melancholy sound of the hollow wind, having the tone of a human voice and distinctly audible at a great distance.
+The banshee often presents as a small, though beautiful, maiden, dressed in a shroud-like garment.
 Her cry is mournful and melancholy as she bewails the misfortune about to befall the family to which she is attached..

-In years past, it was believed that the banshee was the friend of the family she followed and that at one time, she walked the earth in light the light and shadow of loveliness and immortality.
-The fact the unearthly creatures crying their sweet, sad song of sorrow at some misfortune bears this out, for if otherwise than a friend, why should her song not be one of rejoicing instead of lamentation?
-When the caoine of the banshee was heard in the vicinity of the house of any old Gaelic family, it was at once felt that misfortune or death awaited one of the family members.
-There have been cases in which an entire family was in vigorous health when the cry of the Banshee was first heard, but before a week had elapsed. someone had accidentally drowned or been killed or had met sudden death in some fashion.
+In years past, it was believed the banshee was the friend of the family she followed and that at one time, she walked the earth in the light and shadow of loveliness and immortality.
+The fact the unearthly creatures cry their sweet, sad song of sorrow at some misfortune bears this out, for if other than a friend, why should her song not be one of rejoicing instead of lamentation?
+When the caoine of the banshee was heard in the vicinity of the house of any old Gaelic family, it was accepted that misfortune or death awaited one of the family members.
+There have been cases in which an entire family was in vigorous health when the cry of the banshee was first heard, but before a week had elapsed. someone had accidentally drowned or been killed or met sudden death in some fashion.